-• About the revolt
+About the Peasants' Revolt

 The late fourteenth century saw a wave of popular uprisings across Europe, including the Jacquerie in France in 1358, the Ciompi in Florence from 1378-82, and a series of revolts in Flanders.
 One of the largest took place in England in the summer of 1381.
 This rising was christened 'The Peasants' Revolt' by John Richard Green in his 1874 Short History of the English People but it was more varied in character than this term suggests.
 Contemporary records describe the revolt more vaguely as a 'rumour' or a 'rising in a warlike fashion'.